shunyeka-spl/terraform-provider-autobotai/docs/integrations/resource_kubernetes_integration.md

-# Instruction on how to create a Kubernetes Integration
+# Guidance on Creating a Kubernetes Integration

 ---
     page_title: "autobotai_kubernetes_integration"
-description: |-
-  Provides an autobotAI Kubernetes Integration.
+    description: Enables the creation of an autobotAI Kubernetes  Integration
 ---

-# Resource `autobotai_kubernetes_integration`
+## Resource `autobotai_kubernetes_integration`
-Provides an autobotAI Kubernetes Integration.
+Discover how to set up an autobotAI Kubernetes Integration

-## Required things
+## Prerequisites
 1. apikey and url
 2. alias,groups,deploy_bots
 3. name (for agent)

 ## Steps
-1. Create terraform "main.tf" inside "example/integrations/kubernetes" folder for autobotAI kubernetes Integration, create the file if not exists and add the following vallues:
+1. Create terraform "main.tf" inside "example/integrations/kubernetes" folder for autobotAI kubernetes Integration.
+If the file doesn't exist, create it and input the following values:
     ## Example Usage
     ```
         resource "autobotai_kubernetes_integration" "kubernetes" {